Y1fanHE/y1fanhe.github.io/publications/README.md

 ## 2021

-- Yifan He, Claus Aranha: **Solving Multi-objective Optimization Problems with Differential Evolution and Lexicase Selection**. *Symposium of the Japanese Society of Evolutionary Computation 2021*.
+- Yifan He, Claus Aranha: **Solving Multi-Objective Optimization Problems with Differential Evolution and Lexicase Selection**. *Symposium of the Japanese Society of Evolutionary Computation 2021*.

 ## 2020